tiagobento/prototypes/bee/KNOWN_ISSUES.md

   - Editing long text inside cells should grow the cell to allow more space for editing it.
 See https://issues.redhat.com/browse/KOGITO-7822
   - FEEL expressions highlight is wrong.
 E.g. "anything" -> "in" is blue, rest is black.
   - Decision table input columns should not have a "Name", but an "Expression".
 The input should be a FeelInput, not a plain text input.
+  - Invocation expression function name should not be a plain text input.
+It should have autocompletion features.
 - UI:
   - Fix rowSpan on DecisionTable input and annotaions sections.
   - Truncate expression name on root expressions.
   - Fix icons positions on expression header menu.
   - Ctrl+ and Ctrl- zoom problems.
 Zoom in and out.
+  - Decision table top-level header with long name not playing well with sub-headers.
+    - Create a DecisionTable.
+    - Delete one output column.
+    - Rename the expression to `long long long long long long long long long long long`.
+    - The widths are broken.
 - Enhancements:
   - HitPolicySelector no caps, description for all.
 Etc.
   - Add icons to FunctionKind selector.
   - Add explanation to FunctionKind selector.
   - Add explanation to all expression types, right at the `Select expression` menu.
   - Add empty state to parameters on Function expressions.

+On DMN Editor:
+  - CSS differences.
+  - Keyboard shortcuts are not working.
+  - Resizing Literal Expressions is not having an effect after switching back to the old editor.
+  -

+On DMN Runner:
+  -